psf/black/docs/usage_and_configuration/the_basics.md

 Passing `--diff` will make _Black_ print out diffs that indicate what changes _Black_ would've made.
 They are printed to stdout so capturing them is simple.

-If you'd like coloured diffs, you can enable them with the `--color`.
+If you'd like colored diffs, you can enable them with the `--color`.

 ```console
 $ black test.py --diff